 Under M.G.L.
 Chapter 40B, affordable housing units are defined as housing that is developed or operated by a public or private entity and reserved by deed restriction for income-eligible households earning at or below 80 percent of the AMI.
-In addition, all marketing and placement efforts follow Affirmative Fair Housing Marketing guidelines per the Massachusetts Department of Housing and Community Development (EOHLC).
-These requirements are regulated at 760 CMR 56 and administered by the Department of Housing and Community Development (EOHLC).
+In addition, all marketing and placement efforts follow Affirmative Fair Housing Marketing guidelines per the Executive Office of Housing and Livable Communities (EOHLC).
+These requirements are regulated at 760 CMR 56 and administered by the EOHLC.